What is Kaolin Powder?

 3. Ceramic Manufacturing

-A critical raw material in ceramic products such as tiles, sanitary ware, and porcelain.
+A critical raw material in ceramic products.

 Benefits